 All staff see their role in Safeguarding and Child Protection as a priority at Cranbrook School.

 Safeguarding is the proactive stance which aims to protect children from abuse or harm, and Child Protection is the reactive stance taken to support pupils whom the school suspects may be in need of protection.
 All staff at Cranbrook School, both academic and support staff, have been DBS checked and receive regular safeguarding training.
 All visitors to the school’s campus sign in at Barham Reception and receive Visitor badges for the duration of their stay.
 Staff are expected to challenge visitors who do not wear such a badge.
-All staff and pupils receive e-safety training and those that use the school’s computers sign the school’s Acceptable Use policy.
+All staff and pupils that use the school’s computers sign the school’s Acceptable Use policy.

 The Designated Safeguarding Lead, DSL, is Mandy Smart, Deputy Head, SmartM@cranbrook.kent.sch.uk and the team of DSLs includes: